sellout-tickets/Documentation/README.md

 The `SelloutOps` repository contains the code responsible for observability and deployment.
 There is a build trigger that gets run when pushing to the SelloutPlatform that updates the live staging environment but to push to production, you will have to manually update the `image-tags.yaml` file with the correct commit hash.

-The other repositories are either deprecated or serve some other function such as educating people.
+The other repositories are either deprecated or serve some other function not directly tied to an application.

 ## Getting Started

 You must have NPM, NodeJS, and Lerna installed to run the Sellout system.
-Follow the steps below:
+Follow the steps below to get started

-1. Acquire all of the required permissions and install all of the needed dependencies.
+1. Acquire all of the needed permissions and install the above dependencies.
+  - You will need access to things such as google cloud, API keys, and secrets.
-2. Create the required directory structure, install and link service dependencies with:
+3. Create the required directory structure, install and link service dependencies with:
    ```
    $ cd $SELLOUT_SRC/SelloutPlatform && lerna bootstrap
    ```